hhsu81819/Soil-moisture-regime-and-projection/README.md

 # Soil-moisture-regime-and-projection

+Scripts here generates the result of the paper (doi) from CMIP6 outputs and the plots for the paper.

 -breakpoint.py

 This generates the critical soil mositure values from given soil moisture and latent heat flux timeseries by different piecewise regressions.